-ASG first heard about a new place of worship at St. Frances Cabrini in 2004 at a liturgical conference in California where Jeff met Fr.
+ASG first heard about plans for a new place of worship for St. Frances X. Cabrini at a liturgical conference in California where Jeff met Fr.
 Frank and parishioners.
-After years of prayer, patience and hard work by the entire parish, groundbreaking took place in 2014.
-The new worship space was dedicated during a glorious sunset on May 29, 2016!Read more
+After over twelve years of prayer, patience, giving and hard work by the entire parish, their sparkling new worship space was finally dedicated during a glorious desert sunset!Read more

 Architect: Dennis Hyndman, AIA: Hyndman & Hyndman Architecture, Encinitas, CA

 23.0' w by 16.5' h

 Blessed Sacrament Chapel